 The occasional sound of a log popping in the fire was the only noise in the house as Hermione curled herself into one corner of the Weasley's sofa.
-She'd come to the Burrow for Bill and Fleur's wedding, which had been a lovely ceremony early that day.
+She'd come to the Burrow for Bill and Fleur's wedding, which had been a lovely ceremony earlier that evening.
 Bill's slashed face was finally beginning to heal, but the scars were still fresh, red and angry looking.
 Even so he'd been dashing in his dress robes and Fleur had, of course, been stunning in her wedding ensemble.
-It was a beautiful wedding.
-It was a good day; it irritated Hermione that she couldn't sleep now.
+It was a beautiful wedding and a good day.
+Hermione was irritated that she couldn't sleep now.
 She needed to sleep; she was exhausted, but here she sat, sipping herbal tea, watching the fire.

 The thing that irritated her most was that she couldn't sleep because she was nervous, almost frightened, and she hated that.
-It was the uncertainty that was getting to her.
-Harry was insistent that the search for the horcruxes must start right away and she and Ron had pledged to assist him, and now that Bill and Fleur's wedding was over, their search was to begin in earnest, but Hermione wasn't ready.
+The uncertainty was getting to her.
+Harry insisted that the search for the horcruxes must start right away and she and Ron had pledged to assist him, and now that Bill and Fleur's wedding was over, their search was to begin in earnest, but Hermione wasn't ready.
 She wanted answers, plans, a strategy.
-If they didn't return to Hogwarts, where would their base operations be, where would they do their research?
-Harry seemed to gloss over these problems.
-Hermione didn't think they could successfully mount a search without resources, and Hogwarts had what they needed.
-Harry seemed staunchly unwilling to return to school, but Hermione felt that was more out of an unwillingness to attend Hogwarts without Dumbledore than because he had a better plan in mind.
+If they didn't return to Hogwarts, where would their base of operations be?
+Where would they do their research?
+Harry glossed over those problems as though they were insignificant, but she didn't think they could successfully mount a search without resources, and Hogwarts had what they needed.
+Harry was staunchly unwilling to return to school, but Hermione felt that was more out of an unwillingness to attend Hogwarts without Dumbledore than because he had a better plan in mind.